 - Even during pregnancy, you are not supposed to use glycolic acid.

-- In case you have acne and have already gone for some kind of treatment such as laser treatment in that case as well you need to stay away from glycolic acid.
+- In case you have acne and have already gone for some kind of treatment such as laser treatment, you need to stay away from glycolic acid.

 There are a few common side effects which include stinging and burning.
-If you have a sensitive skin then you can be at a higher risk of these side effects, in which case it’s always better to either find an alternative to glycolic acid or use lighter doses.
-It’s also seen that using glycolic acid can make your skin more vulnerable to UV rays of the sun.
-Thus it is advised to use a good sunscreen in ample amounts.
-(3)
+If you have sensitive skin, you can be at a higher risk of these side effects, in which case it’s always better to either find an alternative to glycolic acid or use lighter doses.

 Is Glycolic acid good for sensitive skin?

-Glycolic acid can be used for sensitive and can show results, however, it should be used in the right way with the right treatment.
-There are products that are specifically used on sensitive, so with the right treatment, it can be good for sensitive skin.
+Glycolic acid can be used for sensitive and can show results.
+However, it should be used in the right way with the right treatment.

 Are Glycolic Acid peels effective?